fpgaprince/rtd/docs/source/advance.rst

 ---------

-For this 1x8. we are streaming the data. if the src clk is greater than the receive clk, and you constantly stream. at some point you're going to lose data. the read cant possibly keep up if the writes are constantly happening at a faster rate. it's just a matter of time before the cup overflows.
+For this 1x8. we are streaming the data. if the src clk is greater than the receive clk, and you're constantly streaming.. at some point you're going to lose data. because the read cant possibly keep up if the writes are constantly happening at a faster rate! it's just a matter of time before the cup overflows.

-it doesn't have to be a serial stream. just in general, if you are constantly writing faster than you are reading.. at some point, you'll wrap around and catch up.
+it doesn't have to be a serial stream. you could have a stream of words, words which are 14 bits, 16bit, 32, 64, 128, whatever size!

+just in general, if you are constantly writing faster than you are reading.. at some point, you'll wrap around and catch up. you don't want that. you'll want to have logic in place to prevent "overrunning".

 you can do one of two things,
     if the FIFO is not using flags (full,/empty) or the writes/reads occur at some known rate and period,